vEnhance/1802/r02.typ

 = Digression: Trivial vs non-trivial results

 18.02 is not a proof-based class, so I will not talk about formal proofs during recitation.
-(If you want proofs, come to office hours).
+(If you want proofs, come to office hours.)
-Moreover, you will take a lot of theorems in this class as *black boxes*.
+So you will take a lot of theorems in this class as *black boxes*.

 However, I want to at least distinguish between two things: